ipunkt/laravel-package-manager/README.md

 We include various service providers for the most common package needs.
 So you can simply use / extend them and at it to your package service provider.

+### Package Configuration

+If you want to register package configuration you have to extend the `ConfigurationServiceProvider`.

+You have to add your configuration files in attribute `$configurationFiles`.
+File by file as array item.
+If you want to give an alias for config you have to set is array key.
+For example:

+Within your package you have a `config/config.php` and you want to have it published and merged as `my-package` you have to set it like so

+`'my-package' => 'config/config.php'`

+Then you can get config values by using `config('my-package.)`.

 #### Artisan Commands

-For registering artisan console command we provide the ArtisanServiceProvider.
+For registering artisan console command we provide the `ArtisanServiceProvider`.

 You have to fill the `$commands` array with your commands.
 If you provide a key this key will be the key for registration within the IoC container of laravel.
 The value should be the command class name like `SuperCommand::class` or a string e.g. `SuperCommand` which gets resolved to lookup a method `registerSuperCommand` within the service provider.
 So you can register more complex commands by using a separate method.